Documentation

 Creating a keyword monitor

-1. Go to your site’s Content tab
+1. Go to your site’s Keywords section under Monitors

-3. Enter the keyword or phrase to track
+2. Enter the keyword or phrase to track

-4. Choose alert type: Appears or Disappears
+4. Select alert type: Appears or Disappears

-5. Select check frequency
+5. Set check frequency

 Keyword limits by plan